DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 Below is a list of node API routes which will be callable from endpoints to communicate with the ThunderNet network.

 #### GET `/about`
-Gets various up-to-date information the target ThunderNet node.
+Gets various up-to-date information about the target ThunderNet node.
 The response should be a JSON object containing the version string (without a `v` prefix; key `version`) and numeric API level value (key `apiLevel`), which starts at 0 and is incremented for every API change.

 So that endpoints can determine whether the node is in operation, the JSON response should include a status (key `status`), which can be any of these values:
 * **`"active"`:** Node is available for general use.
-* **`"tempoff"`:** Node is temporarily not in use and may need maintenance (to be carried out by node's operator) due to a reached limit.
+* **`"tempoff"`:** Node is temporarily not in use and may need maintenance (to be carried out by the node's operator) due to a reached limit.
 The `until` key containing a UNIX epoch millisecond timestamp will be provided as a date for when the node should be active again.
 * **`"error"`:** Node is experiencing high error rates (possibly due to issues with connecting to the internet).
 This may be cleared automatically.
 * **`"off"`:** Node is not in use at this time.
 This may be cleared at the discretion of the node's operator.
 * **`"decommissioned"`:** Node is no longer in use.
 Endpoints should not communicate with this node again.